mackorone/mms/res/README.md

 * `mouse/` - A directory where mouse configurations live
 * `fonts/` - A directory where `ttf` fonts live
 * `imgs/` - A directory where `png` images live
-* `shaders/` - A directory where OpenGL vertex and fragment shaders live